Rjmoodie/yardpass-upgrade/yardpass_ai_builder_handoff.md

-# YardPass — Home Feed & PostHero: AI Builder Handoff
+# Liventix — Home Feed & PostHero: AI Builder Handoff

 This is a compact, save-friendly handoff to **tie the updated files together**, including **supplementals** (helpers, contracts, routes, RPC/Edge notes, QA, and “done when” criteria).